sunshinehealthstudios/changelog/current.md

 permalink: /current/
 ---

-_Updated 6/21/2022 17:30 PT_
+_Updated 6/23/2022 22:54 PT_

-v7.16 has passed regression on iOS and Android regression is underway.
-We are on track to release Thursday, June 21st.
+Due to additional bugs found, a new fix has been added to iOS and it is in regression again.
+A bug was also found on Android during regression and a fix in progress.
+We are now on track to release Monday, June 27th.
 Most of the team is now working on development for v7.17.

 ***

 ### Upcoming Releases
-- v7.16   - June 23, 2022
+- v7.16   - June 27, 2022
 - v7.17   - July 13, 2022

 ### Past Releases